AyoubMounim/mu_exercise_logger/README.md

 changed by setting the enviromental variable `MU_GYM_LOGGER_DIR` to any desired directory.

+# Install

+The only file needed is the `mu_gym_logger.sh` executable file in this repo.
+You can either clone the repo and move the executable somewhere in you $PATH directories, or you can run these commands anywhere in a shell:
+`wget https://raw.githubusercontent.com/AyoubMounim/mu_exercise_logger/master/mu_gym_logger.sh; sudo mv ./mu_gym_logger.sh /usr/local/bin/`
+The script simply downloads a copy of the executable and then moves it in the `/usr/local/bin/` directory, which is usually listed in the $PATH enviromental variable.

 ## Usage

 Just run the executable file `mu_gym_logger.sh` from anywere and follow the